-BPCA reserves the right to reject and return unopened to the Proposer any Proposal received after the RFP Due Date.
+BPCA will reject and return unopened to the Proposer any Proposal received after the RFP Due Date.
 All timely submitted Proposals will be reviewed to determine if they contain all required submittals specified herein.
 Incomplete Proposals may be rejected.

 B. Interviews